 Far away, hidden among vast Himalayan peaks, through the world's most treacherous road, past military checkpoints and near the remote tibetan border, lies Spiti Valley.
 A hidden gem in India where the beauty surpasses almost anything we have ever seen.
 A moonscape of barren but grand land, towering above you in all its allure.
 A place so hard to reach, very few adventurers dare to travel there!

-Although the Journey from Delhi to Spiti Valley is long and difficult the rewards far out weigh the work involved.
+Although the Journey to Spiti Valley is long and difficult the rewards far out weigh the work involved.
 Plus, we think the journey to Spiti Valley is half of the fun and all part of the adventure!
 We visited this incredible place in April 2018 and it is definitely one of our greatest travel highlights to date!